egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 ssh-keygen -f server_ca
 ```

-You will be asked if you’d like to create a passphrase.
-This will add an additional layer of protection to your key in the event that it falls into the wrong hands.
-Once this is finished, you’ll have a private and public key in your home directory:
+It prompts if you’d like to create a passphrase.
+This will add another layer of protection to your key should it falls into the wrong hands.
+Once done, you’ll have a private and public key in your home directory:

 ```console
 $ ls